JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 performance.
 Additionally, all performance-relevant steps have been optimized and parallelized when possible, as, for instance, the significance testing relying on surrogates.
-In the final section of this article, we present a comparison to `ewstools`, showing that TransitionsInTimeseries.jl offers a significant speed-up in all the studied cases.
+In the final section of this article, we present a comparison to `ewstools`, showing that TransitionsInTimeseries.jl offers a significant speed-up in most the studied cases.

 ## Reproducibility